Reform UK: 2025

 On 15 September, Danny Kruger, the Conservative MP for East Wiltshire, defected to Reform.
 In a press conference after his defection was announced, Kruger stated "the Conservatives are over" and that he was "honoured" to have been asked to help prepare Reform for government, adding that he hoped Farage would be the next prime minister.
 On 26 September, Reform UK announced it had reached 250,000 paid-up members, more than double that of the Conservatives at 123,000 members, and just shy of 60,000 short of Labour, which had the largest number of members at 309,000.
 On the same day, Nathan Gill, an ex-Reform politician and former leader of Reform Wales between March and May 2021, who quit the party later that year, pleaded guilty for accepting bribes from pro-Russian journalist and former member of the Ukrainian Parliament pro-Russian 'Opposition Platform — For Life' party Oleh Voloshyn, at the Old Bailey in London.
 Gill pleaded guilty to eight counts of bribery.
-The charges relate to payments of money he accepted from Voloshyn between 2018 and 2019 while serving as a Brexit Party MEP in the European Parliament, in exchange for making specific pro-Russian statements directed by Voloshyn in the European parliament and media.
-Gill was granted conditional bail and is set to be sentenced on 21 November 2025 where he is expected to receive a prison term.
+The charges related to payments of money he accepted from Voloshyn between 2018 and 2019 while serving as a Brexit Party MEP in the European Parliament, in exchange for making specific pro-Russian statements directed by Voloshyn in the European parliament and media.
+Gill was sentenced on 21 November 2025 to ten years and six months in prison.
+Reform UK condemned Gill's actions and Farage described him as a "bad apple".